maxforums/maxforums.org/README.md

 This site is currently deployed using GitHub Pages based on the latest valid state of this repository.
 While GitHub Pages functions in this case as a web host, it is distinct in a key way.
 By design, GitHub does not give users (even enterprise users) direct access to the servers that build and deploy their statically generated websites.
 GitHub Pages is entirely a black box outside of user-controlled repositories like this one that trigger re-builds when there's a change.

 As described in the Architecture section above, since there is no server access, nothing can be installed.
-It's not possible to run a PHP/MySQL server for example.
+It's not possible to run a custom PHP/MySQL server on GitHub Pages for example.
 For that kind of real-time back-end driven website, another hosting and/or cloud services provider would be required.

-### Limits

-See GitHub Docs for general information about [GitHub Pages Limits]([url](https://docs.github.com/en/pages/getting-started-with-github-pages/github-pages-limits)).
+For information about storage, bandwidth, rate limits, and restrictions, see [GitHub Pages Limits](https://docs.github.com/en/pages/getting-started-with-github-pages/github-pages-limits) on GitHub Docs.

 ## Domain